feliperyan/EinsteinVisionPython/README.md

 6. Train a model given a dataset id
 7. Check on status of training
 8. Parse the output of [RectLabel](https://rectlabel.com/) (a json file per  picture) into a csv file to train Object Detection
+9. Create a Language Intent dataset
+10. Train a Language Intent model
+11. Get predictions on a Language Intent model